pivotal-cf/docs-logsearch/index.html.md

 owner: London Services
 ---

-This is documentation for the [Pivotal Cloud Foundry Log Search](https://network.pivotal.io/products/logsearch) tile; which deploys an Elastic ELK stack customised for analysing the logs of interest to Operators from other PCF tiles.
+This is documentation for the [Pivotal Cloud Foundry Log Search](https://network.pivotal.io/products/logsearch) tile, which deploys an Elastic ELK stack customised for analysing the logs of interest to Operators from other PCF tiles.

-## Product snapshot
+## Product Snapshot

 <dl>
 <dt>Current [Pivotal Cloud Foundry Log Search](https://network.pivotal.io/products/logsearch) Details</dt>